kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/06-Supply-Chain-Security/03-Image-Security.md

-there are many registries like google gcr **`gcr.io`**
+There are many registries like google gcr **`gcr.io`**

-When you have an application build in house, you should hosting internal private registry.
+When you have an application built in house, you should host an internal private registry.

 GCP, Azure provide a private registry for your cloud account by default